-This study attempts to connect the relationship between the national Oportunidades program to the migration decisions of Mexican families.
+The field of research on the interaction of participation in the conditional cash transfer program and migration likelihood has not been studied in depth until this paper.
+This study connects the relationship between the national Oportunidades program to the international migration decisions of Mexican families.
 The low-income population affected by the conditional transfer program is substantial and studying the impacts of the program is essential in understanding international migration.
-Using the data from MxFLS, this study defines the effects of the social net program through logit models and propensity score-matching models, taking advantage of the specific data on household participants and grant details to further outline the commonly overlooked long-term analysis on this type of intervention.
-The models presented follow closely to that of trends presented by Taylor (1986) for the social network theory and provide evidence for Stark's household migration models (1988).
+Using the data from MxFLS, this study defines the effects of the social net program through logit models and propensity score-matching models, taking advantage of the specific data on household participants and grant details to further outline the commonly overlooked long-term analysis on this type of government intervention.
+The models presented follow closely to that of trends presented by Taylor (1986) for the social network theory and suggests evidence for Stark's household migration models (1988).

-The models presented heterogeneous effects of the social net program depending on the individuals' characteristics.
-While controlling for variables presented in previous studies and theories, this paper provides evidence that individuals who belong to participating households have a net positive likelihood to migrate to the US.
+The models presented heterogeneous effects of the social net program depending on the characteristics of the individuals studied.
+While controlling for variables presented in previous studies and theories, this paper provides evidence that individuals who belong to program participating households have a net positive likelihood to migrate to the US.
 The effect is greater for men than in women of participating households.
-Also, the effect of the grant is positive and significantly greater in specific states that include Durango, Guanajuato, Michoacán, and Morelos.
-Furthermore, the models identify a threshold of grant income, in which participating households experience an increase in migration until 8,287 Mexican pesos and decreasing migration likelihood above that threshold.
+In addition, the effect of the grant is positive and significantly greater in people from specific states that include Durango, Guanajuato, Michoacán, and Morelos.
+Furthermore, the models identify a threshold of grant income, and it shows that participating households experience an increase in migration likelihood until receiving up to 8.287 Mexican pesos, with an additional peso beyond the threshold decreases the migration likelihood.
 For zero income earners, the effect of the grant income is positively correlated, and observes a linear relationship with migration.
 The migration patterns for young adults between 15 to 29 years old with and without the program were compared to reveal that the grant increased migration for participating members.
 Amongst participating households, grant receivers (children and mothers) are less likely to migrate than other members of their households, providing evidence that the grant program is a perceived opportunity cost for households, preventing migration for such individuals.
-This effect was also seen for the younger population between 15 to 29 years of age with less statistical significance.
+This effect was also seen for the younger population of individuals between 15 to 29 years of age with less statistical significance.

 The analyses conducted in this research may be applicable in a wider spectrum of analyzing the complex issues behind Mexico to US migration.
-The evidence presented provides insight that the grant may have unintentional effects of increasing international migration for participating individuals.
+The evidence presented provides insight that the grant may have unintentional effects of increasing international migration for individuals from participating individuals.
 From a policy perspective, the conditional cash transfer program's net effect encourages international migration to the US for a majority of the low-income households in Mexico.
-The government is successful in keeping mothers from migrating and children in school within Mexico, as seen through the difference in migration motivations amongst grant receiving households.
-Further research can be directed towards tracking participating children down, especially the younger children, after their graduation to measure their decisions in international migration.
-With the findings presented, this research hopes to add more insight into the existing literature and to build a stronger understanding behind migration decisions.
+Various logit models show the program increases international migration likelihood, and the propensity score matching model reveals that the migration likelihood increases by 1% for individuals from participating households.
+The government program is successful in keeping mothers and children in school from migrating, as seen through the models analyzing the migration motivations amongst grant receiving households.
+Future research can be directed towards tracking participating children, especially the younger children, after their graduation to measure their migration movements.
+With the findings presented in this research, this paper adds an unique insight into the existing literature and builds a stronger understanding behind migration decisions.